nickajeglin/Eurorack-pcbs/README.md

 Tested working 2019-02

 Required kludges: Coarse pot leads (RV11) are reversed.
-Swap them with jumpers
+Swap them with jumpers.
+You also need to bend one of each pot support legs up under the pot to avoid the power chain pads.

 Notes: This is shrunk down to be a 1u module.
 There are power chain jumpers so that you can put 3 of them in a standard 3u tall panel, or you could build 1 and put it in a 1u tile.